tombly/bitably/README.md

         --policy deploy/data-blob-policy.json
     ```

-### Part 2: Deploy the API
+### Part 2: Setup our secrets

+The API and functions need access to the other resources (like Azure Storage).
+The connection and auth info will be stored in Azure App Configuration and Azure Key Vault, respectively.

-First we need to put the access keys that the API needs (to connect to other resources like Azure Storage) into the Key Vault.
-Before the following commands will work, you'll need to grant yourself permission by adding an access policy to the Key Vault for your user/principal.
+Before the following commands will work, you'll need to grant yourself permission by adding an access policy to the key vault for your user/principal.
 Look for "Access policies" in the menu on the left when you're viewing the key vault in the Azure Portal.

 Set the access key for our Cosmos DB resource: